-The purpose of this website is to provide Open Access research materials from the Pseudo-Bonaventure Liber pharetrae (aka Pharetra), a Latin florilegium compiled at Paris, probably by Gilbert of Tournai, OFM, in the mid-13th century.
+The purpose of this website is to provide Open Access research materials from the Pseudo-Bonaventure Liber pharetrae (aka Pharetra), a Latin florilegium compiled at Paris in the mid-13th century, probably by Guibert de Tournai, OFM.
 This text was apparently first printed among various works by Bonaventure by Johannes Coelhof of Lubeck (Cologne, 1486), a digital version of which is provided online by the Herzog August Bibliothek Wolfenbüttel: http://diglib.hab.de/inkunabeln/e-88-2f-helmst/start.htm.©2014 Chris L. Nighman

 This project takes as its base text the public domain edition published at Paris in 1866 by A.C.
 Peltier.
 The website currently provides an edition of Book 1 ("De personarum varietate") and transcriptions of Book 2 ("De principalium vitiorum et virtutum multiplicitate"), Book 3 ("De periculosis"), and Book 4 ("De gratiosis"), all provided in PDF documents that are searchable via Internet browsers such as Google and the Adobe Reader search function, but have been protected from printing and downloading.